Understanding Your Balance Sheet: Assets, Liabilities and Equity

 Updated: Jan 28

-Over the next couple of weeks I will begin a series on understanding your financial statements.
-I will begin with the balance sheet, next will be the income statement and then followed by the statement of cash flows.
-I will end this series on how to analyze all three financial statements to get an understanding on how your business is doing financially.
-I truly hope you find this helpful in your business.
+This is the first post in a series on understanding your financial statements.
+Today I will talk about the balance sheet, followed by the income statement and the statement of cash flows.
+Then I will end this series on how to analyze all three financial statements together to get an understanding and clear picture of your business finances.

-Each of those are broke down into further accounts.
+Each of those are broken down into further accounts.

 Assets are what you own